redmorestudio/claude-mcp-marketing/README.md

    - Log in to your Bluesky account
    - Go to Settings > Privacy and Security > App Passwords
    - Create a new app password

+## Troubleshooting

+If you encounter issues during installation:

+1. **Node.js not found**: Make sure Node.js is properly installed and in your PATH
+2. **Python not found**: Ensure Python is installed and in your PATH
+3. **Server not showing up**: Check the Claude Desktop configuration file to ensure it was properly updated
+4. **API key errors**: Verify you've added the correct API keys to the configuration file

+If a specific MCP server fails to install, the others should still work.
+You can retry installing the failed server after fixing any issues.